chipsalliance/verible/verilog/tools/ls/README.md

 ### Kate

 https://docs.kde.org/trunk5/en/kate/kate/kate-application-plugin-lspclient.html

-For our example, it seems that kate does not consider 'text' a separate language, so let's configure that in markdown.

 First, enable LSP by checking `Settings > Configure Kate > Plugins > LSP Client` Then, there is a new `{} LSP Client` icon appearing on the left of the configure dialog.
 In the _User Server Settings_ tab, enter the lsp server configuration